 Keeping an accurate count of inventory at your store

 The day you do a physical inventory count doesn’t have to be one your retail associates dread.
-By clearly organizing and labeling where products are located, having a physical inventory process in place, and using the right tools, stocktakes are more likely to go smoothly and errors due to miscounting or misplaced items are kept to a minimum.
+By clearly organizing and labeling where products are located, having a physical inventory process in place, and using the right tools, stocktakes are more likely to go smoothly and errors due to miscounting or misplaced items should be kept to a minimum.

-Follow these tips to assure your next inventory count—whether it’s a cycle count or your annual physical inventory check—is well-executed, helps you address inventory shrinkage, and keeps an accurate ledger of the quantity, cost, and retail value of the inventory you carry in store.
+Follow these tips to assure your next inventory count—whether it’s a cycle count or your annual physical inventory check—is well executed, helps you address inventory shrinkage, and keeps an accurate ledger of the quantity, cost, and retail value of the inventory you carry in store.

 Physical inventory FAQ

 How do you take physical inventory?